Preventing Prompt Injection with Type-Directed Privilege Separation: Implementation

 \subsubsection{Environment overview}

-Our online shopping agent is grounded in WebShop, an environment with around 1.2 million scraped products and over 12,000 crowd-sourced instructions \citep{yaoWebShopScalableRealWorld2023}.
-The environment is built on top of OpenAI Gym \citep{brockmanOpenAIGym2016}, which serves as a convenient formulation for representing the state and rewards of the environment.
+Our online shopping agent is based on WebShop, an environment with roughly 1.2 million scraped products and over 12,000 crowd-sourced instructions \citep{brockmanOpenAIGym2016, yaoWebShopScalableRealWorld2023}.

-Overall, the WebShop environment is structured similarly to the outline in \cref{sec:virt_shopping_agent}.
-The user provides an instruction, which is a request for a product that must satisfy certain attributes and pricing.
-Each instruction is associated with a target product.
-The agent then crafts a relevant search query and the environment's state transitions to the results page.
-Here, the agent can click on an individual product to transition to an item page, navigate to a different results page, or craft a new search query \citep{yaoWebShopScalableRealWorld2023}.
-Once the agent reaches a relevant item page, the agent can select product options or check for additional information.
-The agent then either returns to the results page or purchases the item; the latter ends the episode and provides a reward $r \in [0, 1]$ (higher is better) \citep{yaoWebShopScalableRealWorld2023}.
-Note that WebShop does not natively support product reviews.
-We thus generate a select number of reviews for each product using GPT-4o and feature them on the associated item page.
+The structure of the WebShop environment mirrors the outline from \cref{sec:virt_shopping_agent}.
+Each run starts with a user-provided instruction, which is a request for a product that must satisfy certain attributes and pricing; these are sourced from a target product that is not known in advance.
+The agent then generates a relevant search query and the environment transitions to the results page.
+Here, the agent can click on an individual product to access its item page, navigate to a different results page, or generate a new search query \citep{yaoWebShopScalableRealWorld2023}.
+Once the agent finds a candidate item page, it can select product options or check for additional information.
+The agent then returns to the results page or purchases the item; the latter ends the run and provides a reward $r \in [0, 1]$ (higher is better) \citep{yaoWebShopScalableRealWorld2023}.
+We note that WebShop does not provide native support for product reviews.
+Thus, we generate a select number of reviews for each product using GPT-4o and feature them on the item page.

-We note that \citet{yaoWebShopScalableRealWorld2023} feature a specialized agent for WebShop which follows a structure similar to \cref{fig:shopping_agent}.
-The search query and site navigation models are fine-tuned using techniques such as imitation learning, and the full pipeline achieves a $28.7\%$ success rate (i.e., the full reward is recovered) on a test suite of 500 instructions \citep{yaoWebShopScalableRealWorld2023}.
-However, we are interested in the performance of zero-shot prompted agents; we thus construct a new agent by querying an LLM with separate prompts for the search and site navigation tasks.
-We find that performance is comparable to the fine-tuned model (i.e., only around a $6$ point drop in success rate), and use this for our experiments.
-The individual prompts will be available on GitHub in the near future.
+\citet{yaoWebShopScalableRealWorld2023} previously developed a specialized agent for WebShop that uses the design on the left panel of \cref{fig:shopping_agent}.
+The underlying models were fine-tuned with techniques such as imitation learning, and the complete pipeline achieves a success rate of $28.7\%$ (i.e., the full reward is recovered) on a test set of 500 instructions \citep{yaoWebShopScalableRealWorld2023}.
+However, we are interested in agents that use zero-shot prompting (i.e., we want to evaluate the impact of prompt injection attacks).
+We thus replace the fine-tuned models with custom task prompts and queries to a frontier model.
+We find that the baseline performance is comparable (i.e., only around a $6$ point drop in success rate).